Cubital Tunnel Syndrome

 5. Masses and space-occupying lesions such as ganglion cysts or anomalous muscle tissue can compromise the space available for the ulnar nerve within the cubital tunnel.

-What are the Signs ?and Symptoms of Cubital Tunnel Syndrome?
+What are the Signs and Symptoms of Cubital Tunnel Syndrome?

 The ulnar nerve provides sensation to the little finger and half of the ring finger.
 It supplies several muscles in the forearm; but most importantly it controls many of the small muscles in the hand responsible for coordinating finger motion and pinch.
 Patients with this condition commonly exhibit symptoms of intermittent numbness or tingling in the ring and little fingers of the affected extremity, and eventually weakness and loss of fine manipulative hand coordination.
 These symptoms may occur with prolonged flexion of the elbow, or putting resting pressure against the elbow where the nerve passes.
 There may be an associated aching discomfort along the inner forearm or elbow.
 If microcirculation of the nerve is compromised by prolonged traction or compression, there can be permanent loss of sensation in the ring and little fingers, and eventually there is loss of pinch and grip strength.